Bursting with flavorful sausage, cheese, and diced green chiles, this sausage biscuits recipe is a modern take on the old-fashioned Southern biscuit.

-Since this is an easy, no knead recipe, this is a perfect one to get your helpers in on.
+Since this is an easy, no-knead biscuit recipe, this is a perfect one to get your helpers in on.
 Have kids gather ingredients, measure out, stir, and spoon them into the muffin pans.
+Using a muffin tin makes life so much easier (trust me).
 Don’t just cook for your family and friends, teach them how to cook for themselves!

-How to Make Sausage Biscuit with Cheese Southern Style
+How to Make Sausage Biscuits with Cheese, Southern-Style

 I generally stay in the long tined fork camp but I opened the drawer and saw this so went for the easy way out.

-Place sausage, chilis, and cheese in bowl with flour and shortening mixture.
+Place sausage, chiles, and cheddar cheese in the mixing bowl, along with the flour mixture.

 Stir well to combine.